Inside This Article

 The act of spanking children for behaving badly is stored up in the subconscious mind of most parents.
 Therefore, beating, scolding, spanking and its sorts come like a reflex action.
 It seems to be the fastest and effective tactic to show disapproval over a child’s wrong deed.
 However, as a parent, these are negative modes of disciplining your child.
 These methods are effective for a short period and cause long-term damages to a child.

-Discipline is all about guiding, instructing, and training a child about the Dos and Don’ts of behaviour.
-In essence, teaching them to comply with the right code of conduct.
-However, when kids go against these rules they are being forced to face the consequences of their actions through punishment.
+Discipline is all about guiding, instructing, and training a child about the Dos and Don’ts of behaviour; in essence, teaching them to comply with the right code of conduct.
+However, when kids go against these rules, they are being forced to face the consequences of their actions through punishment.

-It’s disastrous to beat your child without stating their wrong, It passes the wrong message of cruelty to them.
+It’s disastrous to beat your child without stating their wrong.
+It passes the wrong message of cruelty to them.
 Besides, this creates more tendency of repeating that same wrong.
 Therefore, in this article, we shall be evaluating alternative ways to discipline your child other than beating.

 But before that, here is why you should not beat your kids.

 Violence towards kids ignites fear in their hearts.
 They begin to view you as a taskmaster instead of a loving parent.
 Subsequently, your presence starts terrifying them.
-These sets of kids wouldn’t love to try anything new or explore with their peers.
-Due to fear of being spanked by their parents if they do something wrong.
+These sets of kids wouldn’t love to try anything new or explore with their peers due to fear of being spanked by their parents if they do something wrong.

-2. It Will Also Results In Poor Cognitive Abilities
+2. It Results to Poor Cognitive Abilities

-3. Beating Might Leads To Physical Injury
+3. Beating Might Leads to Physical Injury

 Mostly, beating a child results in a physical injury.
 Due to uncontrollable anger, parents go the extra mile in ensuring that children sustain injuries to serve as a reminder.
 However, this is the wrong way to discipline your child.
 The physical scars might heal, but the internal scars last longer.

-Recently, there have been cases whereby in the act of disciplining a child, the object used gets in contact with delicate organs of the body such as the eyes.
-Resulting in further intense damages.
+Recently, there have been cases whereby in the act of disciplining a child, the object used gets in contact with delicate organs of the body such as the eyes, resulting in further intense damages.
 Hence, to avoid regrets, learn to apply alternative methods of disciplining your child.

-4. Decreases In Love Bond
+4. Decreases Love Bond